I open my heart’s hand to allow…

 People in grief often come to see me on the sacred grounds of the Center for Loss and Life Transition.
 When they begin their grief journey, they often start by expressing their sense of hopelessness by saying, “I feel so hopeless,” or, “I am not sure I can go on living.”
 Like you, the losses that have touched their lives have naturally muted, if not extinguished, their divine spark.
 Their divine spark is that internal energy that gives meaning and purpose to life.
 Your divine spark or life force is the keeper of your mind, your body, and your soul.

 I discovered some time ago that a central part of my helping role is to gently and quietly bring Hope to those in grief.
 Hope that encourages them to discover a renewed divine spark and a desire to reenter life with meaning and purpose.
 Each and every one of us as humans has a divine spark.
 We are each the keeper of our own spark or life force.
-My personal life losses and my role as a caregiver to others have taught me that hope is the vital ingredient that helps us reignite our divorce spark after loss breaks our hearts and touches our souls.
+My personal life losses and my role as a caregiver to others have taught me that hope is the vital ingredient that helps us reignite our divine spark after loss breaks our hearts and touches our souls.

 The more I reflected on the role of hope in healing from life losses, the more compelled I was to write a user-friendly, easy-to-read book that would help mourners invite hope into their lives.
 This book of hope is anchored in reflections and my favorite quotes on the role of hope in healing.
 Because quotes often capture the essence of certain life experience, I’ve included several throughout this book for you to reflect on when you need to be reminded of the importance of hope.
 This book invites you to find and experience the hope that you will need to slowly, over time, and with no reward for speed, mourn well so that you can go on to live well and love well.
 My wish for you is that these pages help you nurture your divine spark back toward light and life.
 This book, directed from my heart to your heart, is an invitation to come out of the dark and into the light.